pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 Install [pachctl](../../../../getting_started/local_installation#install-pachctl), then,
 assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster.

-If you are exposing your cluster publicly, retrieve the external IP address of your load balancer or your domain name and:
+If you are exposing your cluster publicly, retrieve the external IP address of your TCP load balancer or your domain name and:

   1. Update the context of your cluster with their direct url, using the external IP address/domain name above: